Putin agrees that US, Europe could offer NATO-style security guarantees to Ukraine, Trump envoy says

 “The Russians agreed on enshrining legislatively language that would prevent them from — or that they would attest to not attempting to take any more land from Ukraine after a peace deal, where they would attest to not violating any European borders," he said on “Fox News Sunday.”

-European Commission President Ursula von der Leyen, speaking to reporters in Brussels alongside Zelenskyy, applauded the news from the White House at a time when a European coalition is looking to set up a force to police any future peace in Ukraine.
+European Commission President Ursula von der Leyen, speaking in Brussels alongside Zelenskyy, applauded the news from the White House as a European coalition looks to set up a force to police any future peace in Ukraine.

 "We welcome President Trump’s willingness to contribute to Article 5-like security guarantees for Ukraine and the ‘coalition of the willing’ — including the European Union — is ready to do its share,” she said.

-Zelenskyy thanked the U.S. for recent signals that it was willing to support such guarantees but said much remained unclear.
+Zelenskyy thanked the U.S. for signaling that it was willing to support such guarantees but said much remained unclear.

-“There are no details how it will work, and what America’s role will be, Europe’s role will be and what the EU can do — and this is our main task: We need security to work in practice like Article 5 of NATO, and we consider EU accession to be part of the security guarantees,” he said.
+“There are no details how it will work, and what America’s role will be, Europe’s role will be and what the EU can do — and this is our main task: We need security to work in practice like Article 5 of NATO,” he said.

+French President Emmanuel Macron said the substance of security guarantees to secure any peace arrangement will be more important than whether they are given an Article 5-type label.

+At the White House meeting, Macron said European leaders will ask the U.S. to back their plans to beef up Ukraine’s armed forces with more training and equipment and deploy an allied force away from the front lines.

 Defending Trump's shift from ceasefire to peace deal